microsoft/sqlworkshops/sql2019lab/03_Availability.md

 As with any feature performance impact will vary.
 However, extremely "write-heavy" applications may see some effect.
 Typically those applications don't use long running transactions so they may not benefit from ADR.
 The paper has testing observations using benchmarks derived from TPC.

+Accelerated Database Recovery is a feature that exists for both SQL Server 2019 and Azure SQL Database.

 Proceed to the Activity to learn an example of how Accelerated Database Recovery works in SQL Server 2019.

 <p style="border-bottom: 1px solid lightgrey;"></p>